H-a-r-d-e-v/Supply-Chain-Analysis/Readme.md

 ## 📊 Project Overview
 This project analyzes supply chain data using **MySQL** for querying and **Tableau** for visualization.
-It focuses on key performance metrics like inventory, supplier efficiency, delivery times, and costs — replicating real-world supply chain management scenarios for a business/data analyst role.
+It focuses on key performance metrics like inventory, supplier efficiency, delivery times, and costs.

 ---